loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 that stacks are not overlapping.
 It is also important to allocate these dynamic stacks _above_ the programs singular stack frame (remember: the stack grows downwards).
-This is important because accessing memory below the stack pointer is considered undefined behavior on a lot of platforms as hardware or an OS might potentially use that memory for things such as interrupts.
+This is important because accessing memory below the stack pointer is considered undefined behavior on a lot of platforms as hardware or an OS may potentially use that memory for things such as interrupts or exceptions.

 === Register allocation
 When optimizing the generated code, one important technique is utilizing the physical registers for variable allocation.
 If one were to implement this naively, it would suffice with putting the first few variables of a function into registers, and the rest on the system stack.

-This would however not necessarily suffice for larger functions, where one might have more variables than registers because it might be more efficient to store a variable declared later on in a register as opposed to one declared early.
+This would however not necessarily suffice for larger functions, where there may be more variables than registers because it might be more efficient to store a variable declared later on in a register as opposed to one declared early. #todo[review sentence]

 To combat this, an efficient compiler should move variables back onto the stack (a process often called spilling) when they are not used, and back into registers when they are.
 Doing this efficiently can prove difficult because the compiler should try to minimize